-If a tool was available that would give you a strong sense of control over your finances and help keep your financial stress low, wouldn’t you use it?
+If a tool existed that would give you a strong sense of control over your finances and help keep your financial stress low, wouldn’t you use it?

-If a tool was available that served as a financial roadmap, showing you clearly how to live within your means, be generous, and save or invest for future goals, wouldn’t you use it?
+If this tool served as a financial road map, showing you clearly how you could live within your means, generously support the causes you care about, and save or invest for future goals, wouldn’t you use it?

 And if this same tool helped create a sense of financial teamwork and trust in your marriage, wouldn’t you use it?